alexieyizhe/portfolio/README.md

 - `git clone` or download this repository.
 - Execute:
  - `gatsby develop` to view site in development mode with hot reloading enabled.
- - `npm run test` to run tests.
+ - `npm run test` to run tests and generate code coverage results.
  - `npm run test:update` to run tests and update snapshots if necessary.
- - `npm run test:coverage` to run tests and generate code coverage results.
  - `npm run lint` to run ESLint and check for improper code.
+ - `npm run prettier` to see if Prettier style is being enforced.

 ### Building for production
  - `git clone` or download this repository.